-- reviews the Company's annual budget, five-year business plan and corporate strategic plan; - reviews financing arrangements and significant acquisitions; - reviews reports, at least quarterly, from the President & Chief Executive Officer, the Senior Vice President & Chief Financial Officer, the Senior Vice President, Corporate Development and the Senior Vice President, Sustainability and Investor Relations on the Company's progress in the preceding quarter and on the strategic, operational and financial matters facing the Company; - reviews environmental (including climate change), social matters (including health and safety, labour, community investment and human rights), and other related matters ("ESG Matters") specific to the Company and its mining partners; and - reviews significant communications with shareholders and the public, including quarterly and annual financial results, the sustainability report, the annual report, annual information form and this management information circular.
+- reviews the Company's annual budget, five-year business plan and corporate strategic plan; - reviews financing arrangements and significant acquisitions; - reviews reports, at least quarterly, from the President & Chief Executive Officer, the Senior Vice President & Chief Financial Officer, the Senior Vice President, Corporate Development and the Senior Vice President, Sustainability and Investor Relations on the Company's progress in the preceding quarter and on the strategic, operational and financial matters facing the Company; - reviews environmental (including climate change see Climate Change and Environment below), social matters (including health and safety, labour, community investment and human rights), and other related matters ("ESG Matters") specific to the Company and its Mining Partners; and - reviews significant communications with shareholders and the public, including quarterly and annual financial results, the sustainability report, the annual report, annual information form and this Circular.

-A copy of the terms of reference for the Board, setting out its mandate, responsibilities and the duties of its members is attached as Schedule "A" to this management information circular.
+A copy of the terms of reference for the Board, setting out its mandate, responsibilities and the duties of its members is attached as Schedule "A" to this Circular.